Learn About Metallurgical Coal

 Hard coking coals like anthracite have better coking properties than semi-soft coking coals, allowing them to garner a higher price.
 Australian HCC is regarded as the industry benchmark.

 Coke making is effectively the carbonization of coal at high temperatures.
 Production normally takes place in a coke battery located near an integrated steel mill.
 In the battery, coke ovens are stacked in rows.
-Coal is loaded into the ovens and then heated in the absence of oxygen up to temperatures around 1100°C (2000°F).
+Coal is loaded into the ovens and then heated in the absence of oxygen up to temperatures around 1,100 degrees Celsius (2,000 degrees Fahrenheit).

-Without oxygen, the coal does not burn but, instead, begins to melt.
-The high temperatures volatize unwanted impurities present in the coal, such as hydrogen, oxygen, nitrogen, and sulfur.
+Without oxygen, the coal does not burn; it begins to melt.
+The high temperatures volatize unwanted impurities, such as hydrogen, oxygen, nitrogen, and sulfur.
 These off gasses can either be collected and recovered as by-products or burned off as a source of heat.

 After cooling, the coke solidifies as lumps of porous, crystalline carbon large enough to be used by blast furnaces.
 The entire process can take between 12 and 36 hours.

-Approximately 1.5 tonnes of metallurgical coal are required to produce 1 tonne of coke.
+Approximately 1.5 metric tons of metallurgical coal are required to produce 1 metric ton (1,000 kilograms) of coke.